dilan-dio4/easybase-website/_posts/2020-09-15-EasyBase-data-types.markdown

 # Video
 <hr />

-#### Videos can be uploaded directly to the EasyBases CDN.
+#### Videos can be uploaded directly to the Easybases CDN.
 The link to a video can be posted to your integration if it is already publicly available.

 <br />